Coast to Coast AM: Art Bell

 Bell was the original host of the show, starting in 1988.
 He announced his retirement in 2000, but would return as show host, retire, and return again a number of times.
 Bell died in April 2018.

 Mike Siegel

 Mike Siegel hosted the show from April 2000 until February 2001.
 He became a frequent substitute for Bell in late 1999, and when Bell announced his retirement in early 2000, he recommended Siegel to succeed him.
 Siegel maintained the format of the show that Bell had created, but his personal style was very different, and the show became less popular.
 Siegel hosted the show from Seattle, Washington, where he lived.
 Early in 2001, Bell decided to return, and Siegel left the show.

 Ian Punnett

 Ian Punnett hosted the show sporadically, as either guest host or main host, between 1998 and 2012, and from 2018 to 2023.
-Punnett died in December of 2023.
+Punnett died in December 2023.